helium/longfi-arduino-legacy/README.md

 This arduino library supports radio communication with Semtech compatible radios using the Helium LongFi Protocol.

+## Install Library
+This arduino library needs to be installed manullay as it has not been added to the Arduino Library registry yet.

+1. Clone this repo in the following directory:
+linux: /home/{user}/Arduino/libraries
+windows: Documents/Arduino/libraries
+mac os: Documents/Arduino/libraries

+2. Restart Arduino IDE

+## Example Sketches

+Arduino IDE:
+File -> Examples -> LongFi -> TransmitPacket
+File -> Examples -> LongFi -> ButtonTransmit (Only supported on B-L072Z-LRWAN1)

 ## Board Support

 ### B-L072Z-LRWAN1 - ST STM32L0 Discovery kit